-3. Display the status of our new e-mail alert with crm:
+- Clean up any errors that might have accumulated with crm: crm resource cleanup pg\mail - 3.
+Display the status of our new e-mail alert with crm: crm resource status

 To add an e-mail alert, we need to configure another primitive with crm.
-We name this resource pg_mail so that it fits in with the other services that we've configured so far.
+We name this resource pg\mail so that it fits in with the other services that we've configured so far.
 As always, we need a resource agent for Pacemaker to invoke when necessary, and the ocf:heartbeat:MailTo agent works well for our use case.